Department of Preventive Medicine

 As soon as the academic year begins, you should make an appointment with the Preventive Medicine Service as soon as possible.

-The Preventive Medicine Service provides you with individualized support tailored to your needs throughout your time at the university.
+The Preventive Medicine Service provides you with individualized, personalized support tailored to your needs throughout your time at the university.

-All requests for accommodations are handled by a multidisciplinary team—including a physician authorized by the CDAPH (Commission for the Rights and Autonomy of People with Disabilities in the Hérault), a nurse, and an administrative assistant—who will listen to your needs to assess your situation and, based on your challenges, recommend appropriate accommodations for your coursework and/or exams.
+All requests for accommodations are handled by a multidisciplinary team—including a physician authorized by the CDAPH (Hérault Commission for the Rights and Autonomy of People with Disabilities), a nurse, a secretary, and others—who are here to listen to you, assess your situation, and, based on the challenges you face, offer you appropriate accommodations for your studies and/or exams.

 The team works in collaboration with the Handiversité department, the academic units, and the academic services.

-Note: In the event of a temporary disability (accidents, injuries, etc.), you must contact the Occupational Health Department immediately.
+Note: In the event of a temporary disability (accidents, injuries, etc.), you must contact the Preventive Medicine Department as soon as possible.

-The Handiversité service and the SCMPPS work closely together to provide you with personalized and confidential support throughout your career.
+The Handiversité service and the SCMPPS work closely together to provide you with personalized and confidential support throughout your career journey.

 Clinical psychologists are available for individual, confidential, and free consultations by appointment at the Preventive Medicine Department: